 At 12 hours, our coffee was only lukewarm.
 Six hours was sufficient for most of our needs, however.
 Filled with hot coffee in the morning, you can still have hot coffee inside after your lunch break.
 When ice climbing with this bottle in freezing temperatures, it still kept our tea hot for over six hours.
 And not just a little cup of hot tea, but almost a whole liter!
 All four of us climbing that day were very thankful that we'd packed this award winner.

-The Hydro Flask's insulating qualities make it stand out as the Top Pick for stainless steel, insulated bottles.
+The Hydro Flask's insulating qualities make it stand out among stainless steel, insulated bottles.

 This water bottle has some features that, although you might not notice them all immediately, do improve the drinking experience.
 First is its size.
 We almost didn't believe that an insulated bottle could hold such a large volume (32 oz) without being the size of a small cooler.
 It's thinner than the Nalgene and although taller is easier to hold in your hands.
 Also helping your grip is the matte finish on the body's exterior.
 It looks great and feels great in your hands, despite being wider than eight of the other bottles reviewed.
 The matte texture of the bottle is similar to that of the Klean Kanteen Vacuum Insulated and the Contigo Thermalock, and was what gave these bottles such a nice feel in the hand.
 Lastly, the rim of the mouth is slightly rounded off, providing more comfort to your lips than the Klean Kanteen Insulated.